mitch-at-ibm/faststart-provisioning-lab/01-manual-deploy.md

 ### Create git secret

+In order for Jenkins have access to the git repository, particularly if it is a private repository, a Kubernetes secret needs to be added that contains the git credentials.

 1. Copy the following into a file called `gitsecret.yaml` and update the {Name}, {Git-Repo-URL}, {Git-Username}, and {Git-PAT}

 ```